iobis/mpaeu_studyarea/README.md

 ## Available files

-Files are stored in **data/shapefiles** and are readily available in three versions:
+Files are stored in **data/shapefiles** and are readily available in six
+variants:

+- `mpa_europe_starea_v*.shp`: study area aggregated as a single polygon.
+  This is the main file for use by the MPA Europe teams.
 - `mpa_europe_starea_eez_v*.shp`: study area divided by the Marineregions classification (i.e. EEZs intersections with the IHO seas classification).
 You can group the features by both EEZs and IHO seas, thus providing a good tool for regional based analysis.
 More information on the Marineregions classification [can be found here.](https://www.marineregions.org/sources.php).
-- `mpa_europe_starea_v*.shp`: study area aggregated as a single polygon.
-  This is the main file for use by the MPA Europe teams.
+- `mpa_europe_starea_20nm_v*.shp`: study area cropped to the limit of 20 nautical miles (territorial seas).
 - `mpa_europe_starea_laea3035_v*.shp`: study area reprojected for
   Lambert Azimuthal Equal Area projection (EPSG:3035).
 It’s the recommended projection for general plotting and presentation of results.
 - `mpa_europe_starea_simple_v*.shp`: a simplified study area.
 Should be used only for plotting purposes when a simplified version is needed.
+- `mpa_europe_extarea*`: expanded study area for use with the SDMs.
+  Still being adjusted.

 ## How the shapefile was generated?